 Can children have high blood pressure?

-While a majority of the conversation about high blood pressure (HBP or hypertension) centers on adults, children of all ages, from birth to teens, can have high blood pressure.
+While a majority of the conversation about high blood pressure, also known as hypertension, centers on adults, children of all ages, from birth to teens, can have high blood pressure.
 Just like high blood pressure in adults, there are often no symptoms and early diagnosis and treatment are key.

 The American Heart Association recommends that all children have yearly blood pressure measurements in order to allow for early detection and intervention.